ngmadison/analyze_apple_covid_mobility_data/README.md

 Data obtained from the following URL: https://covid19.apple.com/mobility

-Currently uses dplyr to work with some of the tabular data.
-Eventually will also use ggplot2 to visualize data set.
+Currently uses dplyr to work with some of the tabular data and ggplot2 to visualize data set.

 ### Change Log
 * 2021-03-13: Resolved plotting errors in in analysis.Rmd and generated test figures.